 It is important to understand the differences between these types of schemes as well as the differences between the Trust Deeds of the schemes in each category in order to determine which is going to meet your needs best.

 Analysis of transfers into QROPS for the year ended 31 March 2020 shows that the PIE schemes received the largest amount of funds from transfers, followed by investment platform schemes.

 Figure 1: Where transferred UK pensions ended up by QROPS type

 Source: Annual reports of NZ QROPS schemes for year ended 31 March 2020

 What follows is a broad outline of the types of New Zealand QROPS.
 It is important that you select the right type of scheme for you, thankfully when you deal with us due to our independence we are able to offer access to schemes in all of the categories mentioned below.

-The trade off for offering a wider selection of funds is that these schemes are not able to match your investment income tax rate (known as the prescribed investor rate “PIR”) with your personal income tax rate.
-Now this is not an issue if you are high earner, but it could be a disadvantage if you have little income or are not taxed at the highest income tax rate in New Zealand.
+The trade-off for offering a wider selection of funds is that these schemes are not able to match your investment income tax rate (known as the prescribed investor rate “PIR”) with your personal income tax rate.
+Now, this is not an issue if you earn over $48,000, but it could be a disadvantage if you have little income or are not taxed at the highest income tax rate in New Zealand.